-In the event of a death in an employee's immediate family, he/she may be excused from work without loss of pay according to the following schedule to attend the funeral, make necessary arrangements, or grieve for the loved one.
+In the event of a death in an employee's immediate family, he/she may be excused from work without loss of pay according to the following schedule to attend the wake visitation memorial service funeral or make necessary arrangements regarding the death, within a reasonable time from after the occurrence or grieve for the loved one.

 Immediate family shall not include former "in-laws" due to divorce.

-The appointing authority may require an obituary to substantiate the leave.
+The appointing authority may require an obituary documentation to substantiate the leave.

-- a.
-Up to three days (24 hours) for spouse, domestic partner as defined by the state of Wisconsin, child, parent, mother-in-law, father-in-law, brother, or sister. - b.
-Up to two days (16 hours) for an employee's stepparent, stepchild, grandparents, or grandchildren. - c.
-Up to one day (8 hours) for an employee's sister-in-law, brother-in-law, son-in-law, daughter-in-law, aunt, uncle, niece or nephew.
+Up to three days (24 hours) for spouse, domestic partner as defined by the state of Wisconsin, child parent, mother in law, father in law, brother, or sister

+- b.
+Lp to two days (16 hours) for an employee's stepparout, stepchild, grandparents, or grandchildren. - c.
+Up to one day (8 hours) for an employee's sister-in-law, brother-in-law, sonin-law, daughter in law, aunt, uncle, niece or nephew any member of the employees immediate family as defined in section 18.1025.